blackcellltd/cytractop10testagent/README.md

 # 3. Usage
 Simply download the file from Github (https://github.com/blackcellltd/cytractop10testagent), install it and run on the target or a UAT system where the measured IT security test in place. (“Run as administrator” is advised for the full results.).
+Put either valid or wrong credentials when prompt pops up.
 All dependencies are included in the program's installation package except: Mimikatz, and Bloodhound libraries.
 To fully utilize the features, the test host need active internet connection to let the tool download libraries from Github via HTTPS.
-The installed Cytrac Test Agent can be uninstalled from via the regular “Add or remove programs” control panel item.
-Different antivirus or endpoint security solutions can detect and categorize the executable itself as unwanted application or any type of malware.
+**The installed Cytrac Test Agent can be uninstalled from via the regular “Add or remove programs” control panel item. ** Different antivirus or endpoint security solutions can detect and categorize the executable itself as unwanted application or any type of malware.
 The file doesn’t contain any malware and can be whitelisted before the first run.
 See the Disclaimer below.

 # 4. Disclaimer: Use of the TOP 10 Adversarial Technique Test Agent